top of page

 • Not keen in night market.

 Taking a break from busy work life means to enjoy and relax, not running to another busy place with long queues, traffic jams and crowds.
-Is saving a couple of annual leaves worth all the hassle?
+Is saving a couple of annual leaves worth all the hassles and a frustrating holiday?

 bottom of page